cujojs/curl/README.md

 want to build-in the domReady module.
 The combined curl+js+domReady loader is still only 6.5KB (3KB gzipped).

+curl.js, like all async loaders, cannot circumvent browsers' security restrictions when using the `file:` protocol.
+Therefore, you must use curl from a page served from a web server (i.e. using `http:` or `https:`).
+Trying to run curl.js from a page loaded from your local file system will not work correctly.

-What the heck is "cujo"?  cujo.js is a web app development platform.
+What the heck is "cujo"?  cujoJS is a web app development platform.
 See the bottom of this file for more info.

 What is "cram"? cram (cujo resource assembler) is the build tool companion to